By Dr. Pellumb Kabashi, DBA, MBA, CES, CFE, EA

 Founder, Tax Expert Today LLC · Tax advisors, enrolled agents, CPAs, and attorneys · Serving clients in all 50 states

 Quick Answer: An IRS installment agreement is a payment plan that lets you pay a tax balance in monthly amounts under IRC Section 6159 instead of all at once.
-The main types are the guaranteed agreement, the streamlined agreement for balances up to $50,000 paid within 72 months, and the partial-pay agreement for taxpayers who cannot afford the full amount.
+The main types are the guaranteed agreement, the simple payment plan for balances of $50,000 or less, which must full pay by the collection statute expiration date, and the partial-pay agreement for taxpayers who cannot afford the full amount.
 You can apply with Form 9465 or, for most balances, through the IRS Online Payment Agreement tool.
 An approved plan also lowers the failure-to-pay penalty rate on a timely-filed return, though interest keeps running until the balance is paid.

 Published: June 2026